Is Methylfolate the Same as Vitamin B12? | Methyl-Life

 Folate supplements are in the form of folic acid, folinic acid, or methylfolate (5-methyltetrahydrofolate or 5-MTHF).

 Naturally occurring methylfolate is far superior to synthetic folic acid for many reasons.
-It is well absorbed even when digestive function is poor, and its bioavailability is not affected by metabolic defects.
+It is well absorbed even when digestive function is poor, and its bioavailability is not affected by metabolic defects13.
 Methylfolate doesn’t mask symptoms of vitamin B12 deficiency, nor does it interact with medications that inhibit dihydrofolate reductase.

 Do Folic Acid and Methylfolate Work Against One Another?